bkavlak/layperson-into-geospatial/logseq/pages/geospatial.md

-- It takes years to understand here.
+- It takes years to understand.
+We will understand it once we understand ourselves, the Earth, the life on it, the galaxies, and the stars all together.